 If you make the trip to San Francisco and you are a fan of Star Wars, then this is one of those places you need to visit.
 Lucasfilm makes its home right in the Presidio, and they have a small Yoda fountain out front and lobby with Star Wars memorabilia that you can see.
-If you are not a Star Wars fan, you will probably want to skip this as it will not be worth it for you, but if you are it is a fun 15 minute stop near Palace of Fine Arts.
+If you are not a Star Wars fan, you will probably want to skip this as it will not be worth it for you, but if you are, it is a fun 15 minute stop near the Palace of Fine Arts.
+Update 2022: The lobby is not currently open to the public.

 - Hours: 8 AM – 5 PM on weekdays only